flenniken/statictea/docs/runFunction.md

 # funStartsWith

 Check whether a strings starts with the given prefix.
-Return 1 when it does.
+Return true when it does, else false.

 ~~~
-startsWith(str: string, str: prefix) int
+startsWith(str: string, str: prefix) bool
 ~~~~

 Examples: